 Hulu’s comedy series Woke delivers a commentary on the current perception of art and also shows the heartbreaking realities of racism.
 The series’ best part is obviously its protagonist Keef Knight played by Lamorne Morris, who has embodied the role of Keef and all of its weirdness.
-The comedy series just came back for its second season on the streaming service, and if you are a fan of the series you might have already binged through the whole season.
-So, we made a list of the 7 best shows like Woke, so you can watch them while waiting for the third season (if it comes).
+The comedy series ran for two seasons on the streaming service, and if you are a fan of the series you might have already binged through the whole series.
+So, we made a list of the 7 best shows like Woke, so you can watch them next.

 Synopsis: Although a recent graduate of Brown University, Jaye Tyler decides to ignore her degree, live in a trailer and work at a tourist gift shop in Niagara Falls called Wonderfalls—-much to the despair of her well-to-do family.
 But Jaye’s aimless life takes a startling turn after a lion figurine begins talking to her.
 Her family calls it an “episode” … but Jaye knows better.
 Fearing for her sanity, Jaye nevertheless starts doing exactly what an increasing number of inanimate objects tell her to do and is amazed when her outrageous actions begin changing people’s lives in unexpected ways.
 Created by Bryan Fuller and starring Caroline Dhavernas, Diana Scarwid, William Sadler, Katie Finneran, Tyron Leitso, Tracie Thoms, and Lee Pace.